Lloyds bet starts to pay off for hedge fund Lansdowne

 They did not name the banks, but according to recent filings with U.S. regulators in the third quarter the fund owned stakes in JP Morgan and Wells Fargo, currently valued at more than $660 million and $440 million respectively.

-In contrast to its big positions in banks with large retail franchises, last year Lansdowne sold out of a $850 million holding in investment bank Goldman Sachs Group Inc.
+In contrast to its big positions in banks with large retail franchises, last year Lansdowne sold out of a $850 million holding in investment bank Goldman Sachs Group Inc (GS.N).

 Roden and Davies also said markets in the United States had overplayed worries about how the country will tackle its ballooning deficit, known as the “fiscal cliff”.